brGuirra/igniteChallenge-1/README.md

 Built with ReactJS and TypeScript

-This is a simple Todo app, the user is able to add, complete and delete taks
+This is a simple Todo app, the user is able to add, complete and delete tasks